Click to Call for Mobile Users - 800-515-0496

 Also, although other document preparation types are federal, such as bankruptcy, there are state and local rules relative to types of exempt property and assistance with the means test, that a Florida document preparer may be more familiar with than would a document preparer from another sate.
 And although, a Florida document preparer may not offer legal advice, he may be able to readily point consumers to sources of local and Florida information.

 As a prospective customer, it may also be a good idea to plug your document preparer's name into a search engine and see what you find.
 If first on the list is a consumer complaint, its a good idea to look for another document preparer.
-You may also check linked in to find out even more about your document preparer.
+You may also check social media to find out even more about your document preparer and his business..

 Decide for yourself which will work better for you.
 Some consumers are not completely comfortable with completely online services, others are.
 Each has pros and cons.
 A virtual provider is usually able to pass savings in overhead to their customers, so virtual services may be less expensive.
 The convenience of using a virtual provider is a huge plus for some consumers, as there is no need to make an appointment and then travel to the document preparer's office.
 Face to face services may be better if you want your document preparer to notarize your paperwork for you, or you just feel better dealing with someone in person.